michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/02_WSL_Ubuntu_setup.md

 **NOTE**: This can take some time, about 10-30 minutes.
 It is recommended you do it now if you have the time, but you can also wait until the end of this doc to do this as well.
 There will be a reminder at the end.

 Ubuntu is shipped with some default software that has likely had more recent updates come out.
 Ubuntu uses apt ( Advanced Packaging  Tool) to maintain all of it's packages.
 Think of it like Windows update, the App Store, and a Public library all in one.
-We need to use apt to update ( update all it's packages) and then tell it to upgrade them ( actually update the current versions)
+We need to use apt to update all it's packages and then tell it to upgrade them ( actually update the current versions).

 1. Type `sudo apt-get update`.
 1. Once that is complete, type `sudo apt-get upgrade`.
 Press `y` when prompted.